 Q: How many candidates do you plan to hire in the coming year?

-A: Based upon budget considerations and current vacancies, we hope to hire between 15-25 Medic II candidates in the Spring of 2013.
+A: Based upon budget considerations and current vacancies, we hope to hire between five and eight Medic II candidates in the Spring of 2014.

 Q: If I have successfully passed the Candidate Physical Ability test (CPAT) with another jurisdiction, can I be exempted from your CPAT?

 A: You may be CPAT exempted as long as you have provided valid documentation with verification that you have successfully passed CPAT with a jurisdiction licensed under the IAFF and IAFC.
 However, a valid CPAT must have been completed before the date of our scheduled CPAT test.